Frequently Asked Questions

 You pay us in progress payments.
 50% upon contract execution, 30% upon first proof, and 20% when we are done with the project.
 But remember, if you decide you are dissatisfied with our work, you can cancel the project at any time prior to publication and we will refund any money you have paid to us.
 We are proud to say we have never had this happen.

 If you think about it, a company that makes that kind of guarantee is going to work very hard to make you happy.
 And that is why intense, concierge level and personal customer service so critical for us.
 That service, and a relentless focus on quality and value are the keys to how we operate.

-If you are happy to have your book listed on Amazon and on Kindle, and do not care about distributing it elsewhere, then your costs will only be for the proof copies that we order for you,–about $15 to $30 depending on how quickly you want them shipped.
+If you are happy to have your book listed on Amazon and on Kindle, don’t need a hardcover, and do not care about distributing your book elsewhere, then your costs will only be for your proof copies.
+Proofs cost about $15 to $30 each depending on how quickly you want them shipped.

-If you want full distribution, then we will purchase a block of 10 ISBNs from Bowker in your name.
+If you want full distribution beyond just Amazon and Kindle, or want a hardcover in addition to the paperback, then we will purchase a block of ten ISBNs from Bowker in your name.
 Currently, that costs $295 in the U.S. In other countries, the costs are different, and they are free in some countries.
 They must be registered to you, as you will be the publisher of record.
 The $295 will be charged to your credit card.
 This is the largest of the 3rd party costs you will encounter.
 All-in-all, you will have about $350 to $400 in third party costs, consisting of the ISBNs, $49 title setup fees for Ingram, optional $55 copyright fee, and then whatever the cost of printing and shipping your proofs will be (typically $15-30).

 Pedernales has been exceptional.
 It was very important that my new book appear professional in every way and Pedernales Publishing has done it”